 Katie’s loving family left to honor her memory include her daughter and son-in-law, Sue & Bill Slavens; her son and daughter-in-law, Alvin Wayne & Diane Holst, all of Bettendorf; her grandchildren, Stacy (Jason) Volmer and Sally Slavens, all of Ankeny, Iowa, Zachary (Brooke) Slavens of New Berlin, Wisconsin and Mindy Miller (Chris Gingery) of Ankeny; her great-grandchildren, Emma and Dylan Miller, Zoe Sadie and Quinn Volmer and Nathan Slavens; her brother, Nick Dubil; her sisters-in-law, Ethel Holst and Phyllis Holst; and many nieces and nephews.

 In addition to her husband, Alvin; she was preceded in death by her parents; her great-grandson, Lucas Slavens; her sisters, Anna Korbelik, Mary Lieshner, Eva Jugenheimer, Rose Griffin and Helen Glynn; her brothers, John Dubil and Andrew Dubil; and many sisters-in-law and brothers-in-law.

 Katie’s family would like to give special thanks for the excellent care given by Dr. Campbell, VA Dr. Glawe and the Clarissa C. Cook Hospice House staff.

 Online condolences may be expressed to the family by visiting Katie’s obituary at www.McGinnis-Chambers.com.

-To send flowers to Kathryn "Katie" (Dubil) Holst's family, please visit our floral section.
+To send flowers to Kathryn "Katie" (Dubil) Holst's family, please visit our floral store.